ibm-cloud-docs/cephaas/managing-datastores.md

 ## Adding a datastore
 {: #add-datastore}

-Use the following procedure to add an {{site.data.keyword.cephaas_full_notm}} datastore to the vSphere Plug-in.
+Use the following procedure to add an {{site.data.keyword.cephaas_full_notm}} datastore to the vSphere plug-in.

 1. Login to the vSphere client.
 2. From the vSphere client dashboard left pane, select the vSphere Cluster that requires new datastores, and navigate to **Actions** > **{{site.data.keyword.cephaas_full_notm}}** > **Create VMFS Datastore**.